-- Insert bolt N through the slot in the face plate - Insert the bolts N through the holes on the LH side of the Rip Fence and tighten the finger nut L on the RH side.
-(Fig.19)
+- Insert the bolts N through the holes on the LH side of the Rip Fence and loosely tighten the finger nut L on the RH side. - Slide the Rip Fence Face Plate onto the Rip Fence over the heads of the bolts (Fig. 19). - · Tighten the two finger nuts.